 At one time, the AR-15 was a pretty simple GI-type rifle.
 A basic model would serve well enough and you could add custom stocks, a forend for mounting a light rail, and a pistol grip that suited your hand well.
 There have been political shifts, shortages, gluts, and even speculation that have affected the availability and price of the AR-15 rifle.
-Today, we have a buyer’s market.
+Today, however, we have a buyer’s market.

 Today, it isn’t difficult to find a well-appointed rifle at a fair price.
-As an example, when you may obtain a Diamondback DB15 rifle from Cheaperthandirt.com for less than $650 with a proprietary forward rail, it should get your interest.
+As an example, when you can obtain a Diamondback DB15 rifle from Cheaperthandirt.com for less than $650 with a proprietary forward rail, it should get your interest.

-With the Diamondback DB15 rifle you do not start with a GI gun but a rifle that is ready to go for general use including recreation, hunting, and even 3Gun Competition.
+With the Diamondback DB15 rifle you do not start with a GI gun, but a rifle that is ready to go for general use including recreation, hunting, and even 3Gun Competition.
 The primary advantage of the DB15 is the aluminum forend.

 As for my personal rifle, I selected a judicious improvement, adding the Bravo Company Gunfighter stock and grip and a forward grip on the rail.
 These additions set me back just over $100—a bargain for the dividend.
 You may not need this upgrade or you may choose another.

-When firing the rifle from a benchrest, the trigger wasn’t as great a drawback however, and I was able to obtain excellent results.
+When firing the rifle from a benchrest, the trigger wasn’t as great a drawback, however, and I was able to obtain excellent results.
 The trigger was controllable offhand with excellent results in rapid fire.
-After all it isn’t about hosing down the target, but about getting a hit.
+After all, it isn’t about hosing down the target, but about getting a hit.

 The trigger is pressed and the sights properly aligned, the rifle fires and the trigger resets as the sights are re-aligned.
-I am going to add a HyperFire trigger at a later date but for now the standard trigger is plenty useful.
+I am going to add a HiperFire trigger at a later date but for now, the standard trigger is plenty useful.

-Initial evaluation was undertaken with the Winchester USA 55-grain FMJ loading.
+The initial evaluation was undertaken with the Winchester USA 55-grain FMJ loading.
 I have used several thousand of these rounds over the past decade and found them reliable and accurate enough for general target practice and sighting rifles in.
 I fired the rifle with iron sights during the preliminary evaluation.